keijiro/UnityDataTools/UnityDataTool/README.md

 can do it from your IDE or execute this command in the UnityDataTool folder (not from the root folder):

+(On intel-based macs)
-`dotnet publish -c Release -r osx-x64 -p:PublishSingleFile=true -p:UseAppHost=true`
+`dotnet publish UnityDataTool -c Release -r osx-x64 -p:PublishSingleFile=true -p:UseAppHost=true`

+(On apple silicon macs)
+`dotnet publish UnityDataTool -c Release -r osx-arm64 -p:PublishSingleFile=true -p:UseAppHost=true`

 Also on Mac, you may be a warning that "UnityFileSystemApi.dylib" cannot be opened because the developer cannot be verified.
 In that case click "Cancel", then open the System Preferences -> Security &